18F/before-you-ship/_pages/infrastructure.md

 being critical to normal government function.
 AWS GovCloud has received a [FedRAMP JAB Provisional ATO at the High level](https://www.fedramp.gov/marketplace/compliant-systems/amazon-web-services-aws-government-community-cloud-govcloud/).

-Note however that when partner agencies assert that **of course** their product will be FISMA High, TTS often finds upon examination that a product should be really be judged FISMA Moderate or FISMA Low...
+Note however that when partner agencies assert that **of course** their product will be FISMA High, TTS often finds upon examination that a product should really be judged FISMA Moderate or FISMA Low...
 So don’t discard cloud.gov or AWS as options before probing that point carefully!

 ### Static sites